mvochoa-docker/node-with-prolog/README.md

-# node-with-prolog
+# Node with prolog

-Docker image of node with prolog
+Docker images with node and prolog

 - `8`, `latest` [(8/Dockerfile)](8/Dockerfile)